Where do I go to apply?

 We recommend paying the fee at the time the application is submitted.
-If you do not have a credit card or debit card, choose the “pay with check” option in the drop-down menu.
-You can then either pay by check or cash in person at the Office of Admissions or by check through the mail.
+If you do not have a credit card or debit card, you can then either pay by check or cash in person at the Student One Stop or by check through the mail.

 When will I know whether I have been admitted?

 Evaluation of your admissions file will begin when your file is complete.
-You can check the status of your application by logging into your MyWashburn account.
+You can check the status of your application by logging into your account in which you applied.
 Approximately 7 days after a decision is made on your application, a letter will be sent to your current address.
-To update or change your address, please call 785-670-1030 or log on to your MyWashburn account.
+To update or change your address, please call 785-670-1030.

 I applied for the wrong term.
 Can you switch it to the right term?

 Yes.
 Call the Office of Admissions at 785.670.1030.

 I am a returning student.
 Do I have to submit a new application?

 No. If you attended previously and plan to remain in the same student status (degree or non-degree), you will need to complete the Returning Student Reactivation.
 If you plan to change student status, you will need to complete the application for Undergraduate Admission for the status change.

 I am currently attending Washburn Tech.
 Do I have to submit a Washburn University application to take courses at Washburn University?

 Yes.
 The admissions processes for Washburn University and Washburn Tech are separate and require separate applications.
 For information about the Washburn Tech application process, call 785-670-2200.